Seriously easy and seriously yummy. This homemade slow cooker spinach and artichoke dip feeds a crowd of ten!

 Then you transfer all of it to the slow cooker and start cooking it on high for 2 hours.
-At this point, you can go watch tv, clean up the kitchen, cook something else…just don’t peek!
-I read somewhere that each time you lift the lid you lose about 20 minutes cooking time!
-So just let it be and around the 1 hour mark, the kitchen will start smelling really good.
+At this point, you can go watch tv, clean up the kitchen, or cook something else…just don’t peek!
+I read somewhere that each time you lift the lid you lose about 20 minutes of cooking time!
+So just let it be and around the 1-hour mark, the kitchen will start smelling really good.

 If the dip is too thick for your liking, add some warm milk or heavy cream in small increments and stir until it’s the way you like it.